VictoKu1/BasicWebServer/README.md

     sudo systemctl enable --now docker
     sudo usermod -aG docker $USER  # re-login required
     ```
+  - Note: You must log out and back in (or reboot) for group changes to take effect.
+Until then, use `sudo` with Docker commands (e.g., `sudo docker compose version`).
 - Install Python 3.11+ and pip via your package manager.
 - Install Git via your package manager.
 - PostgreSQL: install via your package manager (or use Docker instead).